 In order for cross-registered courses to count toward a Harvard Chan School degree and appear on a student’s transcript, the courses:

 Must be relevant to the student’s degree program

 Must be taken for pass/fail or ordinal credit.
 Auditing a course is NOT permitted.

 Must be approved by the student’s advisor and department

-Cross-registration is NOTallowed at the undergraduate level, Harvard Extension, Summer school, and Radcliffe Seminar courses.
+Cross-registration is NOT allowed at Harvard Extension, Summer school, and Radcliffe Seminar courses.

 Harvard Chan School degree candidates can cross-register for a maximum of 1/2 of their total credits per semester.
 A student who wishes to cross-register for more than 1/2 of their total credits in a semester must submit a General Petition.

-The HSPH Registrar may drop a student from a course not permitted under school policy.
+Please note that my.harvard may allow students to enroll in courses that are not permitted per Harvard Chan School policy.
+The Harvard Chan School Registrar may drop a student from a course not permitted under school policy.
 An instructor or host school registrar cannot grant an exception that overrides this rule.